Thai cave boys speak of 'miracle' rescue after hospital discharge

 - 'Happiest day of my life' -

-The boys, who will return to their families Wednesday night, announced their plan to temporarily ordain as monks to honour the death of Saman Kunan, a Thai Navy SEAL who died during the rescue.

-Khameuy Promthep, the grandmother of 13-year-old Dom, one of the boys rescued from the cave, told AFP at their family shop in Mae Sai near the Myanmar border on Wednesday that she was very excited.
+Khameuy Promthep, the grandmother of 13-year-old Dom, one of the boys rescued from the cave, told AFP in an interview at their family shop in Mae Sai near the Myanmar border on Wednesday that she was very excited.

 "This is the happiest day of my life," she said.